digitalheir/java-probabilistic-earley-parser/README.md

     private static final NonTerminal N = Category.nonTerminal("N");
     private static final NonTerminal Mod = Category.nonTerminal("Mod");

-    // Token types are realized by implementing Terminal, specifically the function hasCategory.
+    // Terminal types are realized by implementing the Terminal interface, specifically the function hasCategory.
 Terminal is a functional interface.
-    // Note that tokens can be of multiple terminal types (homographs: "bank" as a noun or "bank" as a verb) private static final Terminal transitiveVerb = (StringTerminal) token -> token.obj.matches("(hit|chased)");
+    // Note that tokens can be of multiple terminal types (homographs: "bank" as a noun or "bank" as a verb), so you can use this method to pool many words to a single terminal private static final Terminal<String> transitiveVerb = token -> token.obj.matches("(hit|chased)");
-    // Some utility terminal types are pre-defined: private static final Terminal the = new CaseInsensitiveStringTerminal("the");
+    // Some utility terminal types are pre-defined: private static final Terminal<String> the = new CaseInsensitiveStringTerminal("the");
-    private static final Terminal a = new CaseInsensitiveStringTerminal("a");
+    private static final Terminal<String> a = new CaseInsensitiveStringTerminal("a");
-    private static final Terminal man = new ExactStringTerminal("man");
+    private static final Terminal<String> man = new ExactStringTerminal("man");
-    private static final Terminal stick = new ExactStringTerminal("stick");
+    private static final Terminal<String> stick = new ExactStringTerminal("stick");
-    private static final Terminal with = new ExactStringTerminal("with");
+    private static final Terminal<String> with = new ExactStringTerminal("with");

     private static final Grammar grammar = new Grammar.Builder("test") .setSemiring(LogSemiring.get()) // If not set, defaults to Log semiring which is probably what you want